Moodyw03/MemoMingle/README.md

 ## Security

-In MemoMingle, security is a top priority, and several measures are implemented to protect user data:
+In My Cloud Diary, security is a top priority, and several measures are implemented to protect user data:

 **Password Hashing:** We use Werkzeug's security features to hash passwords before storing them in the database.
 This means that actual passwords are never stored, only their secure hashes.